rachelrakov/text-analysis/sections/preparing.md

 [<<< Previous](data_cleaning.md) | [Next >>>](searching.md)

-# NLTK methods with the NLTK Corpus
+# NLTK Methods with the NLTK Corpus

 All of the code for this section is in a Jupyter Notebook in the GitHub repository.
 I encourage you to follow along by retyping all of the code, but if you get lost, or want another reference, the code is there as well.